If you’re looking for a role as an editor, you might feel like writing a CV is a breeze.

 - Key achievements – Incorporate 1-3 key achievements, focusing on those that are most relevant to your target role.
 This might be an award, increasing readership or a standout piece that gained X amount of views, etc.

 Quick tip: Even the best of writers can overlook typos and spelling mistakes after working tirelessly on a CV.
-Whilst writing your CV, use a free writing assistant tool, such as Grammarly, to help you avoid overlooking any silly errors.
+Whilst writing your CV, Use our partner’s CV builder, to help you avoid overlooking any silly errors.